zurb/pizza/README.md

 ### Data Options

-You can pass options to the chart by using the `data-options` attribute on your legend, or by passing them in on initialization.
+You can pass options to the chart by using the `data-options` attribute on your legend:

 ```
 <ul data-pie-id="svg" data-options='{"donut":"true"}'>